wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/collaborative-slam.rst

       /opt/ros/humble/share/collab-slam/tutorial-2d-lidar/cslam-2d-lidar.sh

 #.
-Use a separate terminal to debug and capture the output |ros| topic.
+Use a separate terminal to debug and capture the output ROS 2 topic.
    You can check if certain topic has been published and view its messages.

    .. code-block:: bash